• Share this on:

 Germany: Focus on clean and healthy vegetables

 Sugar snaps and mangetout are often available in the main supermarkets, but it is not yet standard in the vegetable assortment.
-German consumers are traditional and very conscious of origin and food safety, but among the 83 million inhabitants there is a significant group that is open to new vegetables.
-According to the German producer cooperative Landgard eG in the Fruit Logistica 2020 edition of AGF Primeur, new concepts and storytelling will continue to play an important role in 2020.
-Also the demand for organic vegetables is still booming.
+German consumers are traditional and very conscious of origin and food safety.
+Nevertheless, among the 83 million inhabitants there is a significant group that is open to new vegetables.

 In order for sugar snaps and mangetout to successfully keep growing, it is crucial to supply a clean, pest free product.
 Or even better: organic, to match the local quality expectations.